erik-frontify/puppet-bacula/README.md

 # TODO

+* Add paths for the tls_key and tls_cert paramters into hiera.
+* Use puppet TLS certs by default.

 * Fix unit tests.
 Integrate with TravisCI.
 * Add ability to create custom schedules.
 * Add ability to configure storage servers external to the director.